 Bass amp manufacturers design these amps to play the low and mid frequencies.
 That’s because that’s the frequency range of bass guitars and other low-end instruments.
 On average, most bass amps have a frequency range between 40Hz-1kHz.

 Keyboard amps, on the other hand, are full range.
-This means they are designed to play every audible frequency in an audio signal.
-Keyboard amps are made to have a full frequency range because there are wide varieties of sounds on them.
+They are designed to play every audible frequency in an audio signal.
+Keyboard amps are made to have a full frequency range because they have a wide variety of sounds.

 From wind instruments to organs to pianos and even bass — keyboards have all these different sounds in them.
 So these amps have to be in full range in order to reproduce all these different sounds efficiently.